 Listed below are best practices and how-to guides for video conferencing GSBS classes, both on and off-site.
 If you have questions after referencing the information below, please let us know at firstname.lastname@example.org.

-If you are needing to record a WebEx session a request must be made through the IT department three days prior to your event.
+If you are needing to record a UTHealth WebEx session you are hosting, a request must be made through the IT department three days prior to your event.
 Email us at email@example.com to enable recording capabilities.

 PREPARE PARTICIPANTS FOR THE SESSION